-How To Make Life’s Hardest Decisions (3 Useful Decision Making Methods To Help You Solve Current Dilemmas)
+How to Make Life’s Hardest Decisions: 3 Decision Making Methods to Solve Dilemmas

 Celes, after 25 years of marriage, I find myself alongside someone from whom I’ve grown apart.
 I’ve lost all desire to be with this person and yet the thought of being without him scares me to pieces.

 I’m a successful businesswoman who is able to make some very high-powered decisions on the spot, but the one very important decision in my own life is the one I flounder with like a fish out of water.
 I just cannot seem to sort through this one.ADVERTISEMENT